 Water Restrictions

-EFFECTIVE JULY 30, 2025 UNTIL FURTHER NOTICE
+EFFECTIVE AUGUST 12, 2025 UNTIL FURTHER NOTICE

-[ STAGE 1 ] WATER WATCH
+[ STAGE 2 ] WATER WARNING

-▪️ All non-residential locations or buildings without a specific address number (apartment complexes, businesses, industries, parks, medians, etc.) may water on Wednesdays and Fridays.
+▪️ All non-residential locations or buildings without a specific address number (apartment complexes, businesses, industries, parks, medians, etc.) may water on Wednesdays

 ☑ Foundations may be watered for up to two hours on any day using a handheld hose, soaker hose, or drip irrigation system placed within 24 inches of the foundation that does not produce a spray of water above the ground.

-Irrigation Regulations
+Standing Irrigation Regulations

 Watering during the heat of the day can result in more than half of the water being lost to evaporation.
 Watering during the early morning is optimal as it minimizes evaporation and is less likely than late-night watering to allow for fungal growth.